Five projects that are decentralizing the web in slightly different ways

 Dat is a nonprofit-backed data sharing protocol for applications of the future

 Dat is the protocol.
 It is developed by Code for Science & Society, which is a U.S. 501(c)(3) nonprofit, with funding mostly from private foundations.
 This is a really interesting funding model, and the project admins are super open about their funding and what they do with it.
 The whole system is quite intuitive, focused on building sustainable protocols and standards, and is very open.
 The main idea is that content is accessed via public-key-addressed file archives (i.e., zip archives), as opposed to content hashed addresses like in IPFS.
-Dat automatically tracks version history which is really nice, but, this makes it slightly difficult to share keys between devices, which, because of version tracking, can lead to errors if the history splits… for now.
+(Update) Dat automatically tracks version history which is really nice, and even now supports the concept of multiple writers.
+The general idea there is that an author can merge other versions of a site to create a merged/joined version.
+More details on this can be found here.

 Hypercore is the storage, content, and networking protocols underlying Dat.
 Here feeds are the core mechanism used in Dat, which are binary append-only streams whose contents are cryptographically hashed and signed.
 This is nice, because it builds trust into the system.
 Beaker browser, which is totally separate project, is a (the!) browser that supports Dat (it also used to support IPFS).
 The nice thing here is that the Beaker browser does a great job of taking advantage of the underlying Dat protocol and mutability of a public-key based system.
 Beaker makes it super easy to seed, fork, edit, and publish content, and even supports things like private data sharing, deduplication of content and content history, etc. Basically the relationship between Dat (protocols, low-level) and Beaker (interface, high-level) is similar in concept to the relationship between git and GitHub and/or GitLab.